 If your acid mantle is not functioning correctly, questions you may have about your skin are:

-This is the reason why you are advised not to use soap on your skin.
-Most soap has an alkaline pH of well over nine.
-Though your skin might feel squeaky-clean, in reality, it is stripping and drying your skin out – the article; the soap and water debate does a good job of discussing this topic further
+This is why you are advised not to use soap on your skin.
+Most soap has an alkaline pH of well over nine, and although your skin might feel squeaky clean, it is stripping and drying your skin out – the article, the soap and water debate, does an excellent job of discussing this topic further.

-Your skin’s acid mantle is made up of the following:
+This study demonstrates that your acid mantle skin is made up of the following (2).